fabacab/inline-gdocs-viewer/readme.txt

 If your `query` includes an angle bracket, such as a less than (`<`) or a greater than (`>`) sign, [WordPress will assume you are trying to write HTML](https://core.trac.wordpress.org/ticket/28564) and strip everything except the first word of your query, resulting in syntax error.
 Instead, use the URL-encoded equivalents of these characters (`%3C` and `%3E`, for `<` and `>`, respectively), which WordPress will pass to the plugin unmolested and which the plugin is specifically aware of how to handle correctly.

+== Screenshots ==

+1. Use a Google Spreadsheet or create a new one for your WordPress post or page.
+Make sure the Spreadsheet is "Public on the web."
+Learn more about [Google Docs sharing settings](https://support.google.com/docs/answer/2494886).
+If your spreadsheet was created a while ago and still uses an "old" style Google Spreadsheet, [use the "Publish as a webpage" option](https://support.google.com/docs/answer/183965).
+Make a note of the URL of your Google Spreadsheet's editing page.

+2. On-screen help gives you instructions for using the plugin where you need it.
+Paste the address of your Google Spreadsheet into the `key` paramter of the plugin's shortcode ([gdoc key="YOUR_SPREADSHEET_URL_HERE"]`), then save your post.

+3. By default, Inline Google Spreadsheet Viewer produces a feature-rich HTML table on your site.
+Sort columns, filter rows, browse long tables by page number, show and hide individual columns, or export the table data in three different formats (CSV, Excel, and PDF).
+The plugin's ouput includes plenty of CSS and JavaScript hooks for unlimited customizability.
+Read [the FAQ](https://wordpress.org/plugins/inline-google-spreadsheet-viewer/faq/) for coding details.

+4. QuickTags integration lets you embed a spreadsheet with point-and-click ease.

+5. Transform your spreadsheet's data into an interactive graph or chart by adding a single shortcode attribute.
+11 chart types are supported, including `Area`, `Bar`, `Column`, `Pie`, `Line`, `Scatter` and more.
+Every chart can be customized with user-defined colors, opacity, and even 3D effects.
+There are over 50 configuration options to choose from.
+See [the FAQ](https://wordpress.org/plugins/inline-google-spreadsheet-viewer/faq/) for a detailed list.

 == Change log ==

 = Version 0.7.1 =